fadialutfiya/weather-classification/README.md

 # Weather Classification Project
 - The goal of this project is to classify the type of weather
 - Dataset is retrieved from Kaggle
-- The classification algorithm being used is Random Forest
+- The classification algorithm being used is Random Forest and several other algorithm to compare the accuracy

 To run the code in this repository, you need to have Python installed along with the following libraries: numpy, pandas, matplotlib, seaborn, and scikit-learn.